Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Results and Discussion

+To inform the priors for the nested sampling, we use the results from the least-squares fits of the different models to the binned data points and center the priors around the best-fit values.
+For normal priors, we use $\sigma_{\mathrm{prior}}=2\times\sigma_{\mathrm{binned\,fit}}$.
+The priors, best-fit values, and the Bayesian Information Criterion (BIC) of the four nested sampling runs are summarized in Table \ref{tab:schechter-constraints}.
+The BIC favors the single Schechter function due to its simplicity; hence, we use the single Schechter model as the best description of the Coma GLF.

-We propagate the uncertainties again by running the nested sampling 1000 times, randomly drawing the parameters for $C(M)$ and $\Phi_{\mathrm{BG}}$ from their posteriors, normalizing the resulting posteriors, combining them, and deriving the best-fit parameters from the resulting total posterior.
-Note here that $C(M)$ and $\Phi_{\mathrm{BG}}$ are independent.
-The resulting total posteriors, best-fit parameters, and their uncertainties are given in Figure \ref{fig:PosteriorLF}.
-The best-fit Coma cluster GLF is shown in Figure \ref{fig:LF} as a solid blue line with its $1\sigma$ uncertainty visualized with a shaded blue area.
+The best-fit single Schechter Coma cluster GLF is shown in Figure \ref{fig:LF} as a solid blue line with its $1\sigma$ uncertainty visualized with a shaded blue area.
 Furthermore, we show the best-fit total GLF in the Coma field consisting of $\Phi_{\mathrm{C}}$ and $\Phi_{\mathrm{BG}}$ as a turquoise dashed line.
+Here, we use for the visualization a $\Phi_{\mathrm{BG}}$ model derived identically as the individual reference fields but combining the data of both reference fields (grey dotted line); the combined reference field BCF model itself is not used in any of the fitting procedures but is used for visualization only.
 We find that $\Phi_{\mathrm{C}}$ derived using the maximum likelihood estimate from unbinned data also matches well the completeness and contamination corrected binned data points, as well as $\Phi_{\mathrm{C}}+\Phi_{\mathrm{BG}}$ matches the completeness corrected binned data points.

-We find a significant increase of the GLF slope at $M\gtrapprox -18\,g'\,\mathrm{mag}$, which requires a double Schechter fit and can not be fitted well with a single Schechter function.
-We find a fairly steep faint-end slope $\alpha_2=-1.539^{+0.024}_{-0.024}$.
-For comparison, \cite{Negri2022} report for massive clusters in the Cluster-EAGLE simulation a significantly flatter faint-end slope in the $g$ band with $\alpha=-1.32\pm0.01$.
+The posterior distribution of the single Schechter fit is shown in Figure \ref{fig:PosteriorLF}.
+The other posterior distributions are shown in Appendix \ref{sec:GLFposteriors} for the double Schechter function (Figure \ref{fig:PosteriorLF_DS}), the double Schechter function with two independent $M^*$ (Figure \ref{fig:PosteriorLF_2MDS}), and the Gaussian + Schechter function (Figure \ref{fig:PosteriorLF_GS}).

+A comparison of the different fit functions is shown in Figure \ref{fig:GLFmodelcomp}.
+The single Schechter function is depicted as a solid blue line, the double Schechter as a dashed orange-red line, the double Schechter with two independent $M^*$ as a dotted purple line, and the Gauss + Schechter model as a green-blue dash-dotted line.
+For the multiple-component models, we visualize the individual components as thin lines in the same color and linestyle as the total model.